-Sure enough, the one time he shut his eyes for a moments or two, he opened t see her standing in front of him with a small smile on her face.
-"Everything alright Draco?"
+Sure enough, the one time he shut his eyes for a moments or two, he opened to see her standing in front of him with a small smile on her face.
+"Everything alright, Draco?"

 "Wow, why didn't you tell me?"

-"I wanted it to be a surprise" she said sitting down beside him, his hand strayed to her knew and rubbed with his thumb "Nice surprise?"
+"I wanted it to be a surprise," she said, sitting down beside him, his hand strayed to her knuckles and he rubbed them with his thumb.
+"Nice surprise?"

-"The best" he said softly with smile "Thank-you." he turned her face to his and kissed her gently, deciding to indulge a bit, but then noticed that Hermione had a slightly odd expression about her.
+"The best," he said softly with a smile.
+"Thank you," he turned her face to his and kissed her gently, deciding to indulge a bit, but then noticed that Hermione had a slightly odd expression about her.

-"You know I do" he answered, getting curioser by the minute.
+"You know I do," he answered, getting more curious by the minute.

-Draco didn't like the emphasis she put on the world nightmares, she couldn't know, right?
+Draco didn't like the emphasis she put on the word nightmares, she couldn't know, right?
 A cold sweat broke out on Draco's neck at the idea of her knowing the truth behind his dreams.
-But no, it couldn't be, he hadn't told her anything, never.
-And this was Hermione, sure she was smart, and anyone could figure him out, it would be her.
+But no, it couldn't be, he hadn't told her anything, ever.
+And this was Hermione, sure she was smart, and if anyone could figure him out, it would be her.
 But he couldn't understand why she would want to.

 Wasn't her life so much easier with her just not knowing?
 He was keeping this whole thing a secret partly for her sake after all.

-He siphoned all traces of unnecessary emotion from his face "Actually, I've been sleeping rather well for the past few days.
-Must be all the hours I stay up doing the assignments that infernal homework diary you sent me for Christmas keeps nagging me about."
+He siphoned all traces of unnecessary emotion from his face.
+"Actually, I've been sleeping rather well for the past few days.
+Must be all the hours I stayed up doing the assignments that infernal homework diary you sent me for Christmas keeps nagging me about."

-Hermione was quiet for a moment more, a serious look on her face as she stared into her hands, before looking up with a bright smile, all traces of seriousness were gone, Draco blinked, more than a little surprised at the bi-polar switch "So, how's Quidditch practice coming along?"
+Hermione was quiet for a moment more, a serious look on her face as she stared into her hands, before looking up with a bright smile, all traces of seriousness gone.
+Draco blinked, more than a little surprised at the bipolar switch.
+"So, how's Quidditch practice coming along?"

 As far as Harry was concerned, Snape and his Occlumency lessons could go jump off the Astronomy tower.
 He was in too much of a good mood from making up with Cho and in confusion from the dream he had last night to go through that torment.

-He passed though the hallway and noticed from the corner of his eye that more students were reading the quibbled and whispering amongst each other; As soon as they saw Harry, the paused, and sent a nod his way before hurrying along.
+He passed though the hallway and noticed from the corner of his eye that more students were reading the Quibbler and whispering amongst each other.
+As soon as they saw Harry, they paused and sent a nod his way before hurrying along.
 Harry grinned when he saw this.
-Since the article, Umbridge had been going on a right rampage trying to stamp out reading the magazine, but no one, not even the teachers were on her side.
+Since the article, Umbridge had been going on a right rampage trying to stamp out reading of the magazine, but no one, not even the teachers, were on her side.
 In fact, every teacher had found some way to symbolically 'pat him on the back'.
 Professor Sprout gave him a whole mess of points for passing her a watering can; Professor Flitwick gave him a box of squeaking sugar mice etc.

-But Harry could shake the troubled expression on Hermione's face when he told her his impression of the Slytherins bad position in all this.
+But Harry couldn't shake the troubled expression on Hermione's face when he told her his impression of the Slytherins' bad position in all this.

-She just frowned and shook her head "I'm glad you named the Death eaters" she said "But at the same time, you should always remember, there are shades of grey in every war and every action you make had both positive and negative outcomes" he didn't really get what was worrying her so much, Ron reckoned she was just being barmy again but Harry wasn't sure, Hermione could be barmy, and then she could be barmy but annoyingly right.
+She just frowned and shook her head.
+"I'm glad you named the Death Eaters," she said.
+"But at the same time, you should always remember, there are shades of grey in every war and every action you make has both positive and negative outcomes."
+He didn't really get what was worrying her so much, Ron reckoned she was just being barmy again but Harry wasn't sure, Hermione could be barmy, and then she could be barmy but annoyingly right.
 He hoped it was the former in this case.

-Harry waved at another pair of Griffindors reading the magazine who gave him a little wave.
+Harry spied another pair of Gryffindors reading the magazine who gave him a little wave.
 Feeling embarrassed he jerked a hand at them quickly in what was mean to be a wave back, then continued down the corridor, but as he did, he began to hear voices.

 Harry stopped in his tracks, that voice was familiar.